opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Select a level in the Xsheet/Timeline and choose Level  →  **Level Settings...**.

-    - Right-click a level in the Xsheet/Timeline and choose **Level Setting...** from the menu that opens.
+    - Right-click a level in the Xsheet/Timeline and choose **Level Settings...** from the menu that opens.

-    - Right-click a level in the Scene Cast and choose **Level Setting...** from the menu that opens.
+    - Right-click a level in the Scene Cast and choose **Level Settings...** from the menu that opens.

 .. _xsheet_toolbar: